Strophox/tetro-tui/README.md

 ### Why do some gameplay (DAS/ARR/SDF...) settings (or some keybinds like Ctrl/Shift/Alt/...) not work for me?

-> It is likely that your current terminal provides **too little input information** to enable custom timings\* or those special keys.
+> It is likely that your current terminal provides **too little input information** to enable custom timings¹ or those special keys.
-> (\*Instead, DAS/ARR/SDF will be determined by how quickly your *terminal* sends key-repeat events.)
+> (¹Instead, DAS/ARR/SDF will be determined by how quickly your *terminal* sends key-repeat events.)
 > If possible use an **enhanced terminal** like <a href="https://sw.kovidgoyal.net/kitty/">Kitty</a> or <a href="https://alacritty.org/">Alacritty</a> (also <a href="https://docs.rs/crossterm/latest/crossterm/event/struct.PushKeyboardEnhancementFlags.html">others</a>) for flawless game handling.
 >
 > <details>